rikeshdhokia/react-todo/README.md

 ## Tasks
 - Card should have Name and List label and link to Trello
+- Create an empty prioritised List
 - Show 5 more cards button
-- Create an empty prioritised List
 - Move trello card to prioritised List
+- Order cards by last activity
-- Which boards I want to view
+- Choose which boards I want to view
-- Which labels I want shown
+- Choose which labels I want shown
+- use Trello's sdk - client.js - instead of hand rolled API calls